Camilo Egas: Later life

 From 1927 to the end of his life, Egas resided in New York City, but occasionally lived in Spain and Italy, and made numerous trips back to Ecuador.
 It was the early 1940s that altered his focus on forming a sense of a national character through indigenism.
 Post-WWII there was an influx of artists and ideas in New York, and according to Diana Mantilla, this nationalism possibly influenced Egas's experimentation with surrealism of the 1940s and 1950s, as a means of self-contemplation and artistic adaptation.
 Social Realism no longer held the same meaning as it did before, and a shift of his efforts to surrealism was a response to existentialist thought.
 As noted by Mantilla, through surrealism, Egas perhaps felt he was able to express his consciousness as well as inner turmoil.
 It brought him criticism, however, for example from Alvin Saunders Johnson, for a betrayal of his cultural integrity.
 Egas insisted that art meant being true to oneself, and a reflection of one's own life.
 He assimilated various styles: first, Social Realism, then surrealism, Neo-Cubism, and finally Abstract Expressionism.

 In New York, he befriended José Clemente Orozco.
 In the 1930s, Egas's work included two murals, Harvesting Food in Ecuador: No Profit Motif in Any Face or Figure and Harvesting Food in North America.
 In 1932 Egas began teaching at the New School for Social Research in New York in and became their first Director of Art in 1935.
-Additionally, between 1945-1956, Egas used his position as an Art Director at The New School of Social Research to respond to the recent artist migration from WWII.
-He created workshops to enhance the school’s curriculum to be inclusive, progressive, and affordable to all.
+Additionally, between 1945 and 1956, Egas used his position as an Art Director at The New School of Social Research to respond to the recent artist migration from WWII.
+He created workshops to enhance the school's curriculum to be inclusive, progressive, and affordable to all.
 He taught and directed the art department until his death in 1962, the same year that the school gave him an honorary doctorate in fine arts.
 Also after his death, Egas was bestowed the prestigious American Academy Award of Arts and Letters.

 During the 1950s, Egas exhibited his work in Caracas, Quito, and New York.

-Egas died of cancer on September 18, 1962 in the Bronx, New York.
+Egas died of cancer on September 18, 1962, in the Bronx, New York.

 Legacy

 The Museo Camilo Egas in Quito opened in 1981 with a permanent exhibition of his work.
 It was open for 15 years and then closed.
 In 2003 the Museo Camilo Egas was re-opened by the Banco Central del Ecuador.
-Now the collection belongs to the Ministerio de Cultura de Ecuador, and Museo Camilo Egas is located in this historic location in the Historic Center of Quito, in Venezuela street and Esmeraldas Corner.
+Now the collection belongs to the Ministerio de Cultura de Ecuador, and Museo Camilo Egas is located in this historic location in the Historic Center of Quito, on the corner of Venezuela and Esmeraldas Streets.